Details

 The meaning of this affix is 'Agent prevents Patient from Vb'ing'.

-Hence, the possible meanings are as follows:
+Hence, the possible meanings are as follows, depending on the valency of the underlying stem:

 - On avalent/monovalent stems: